victorbeser/MarvimXD/README.md

 ![image](https://user-images.githubusercontent.com/58988379/188935840-13e27f31-0202-4ccf-b9dc-15816f5126ee.png)
 ![image](https://user-images.githubusercontent.com/58988379/188935931-b47842ca-4258-4635-9577-1bd6f6d1b5e2.png)

-<a target="_blank" href="https://github.com/MarvimXD/QuinzeConto">Clique aqui e confira mais sobre a QuinzeConto!</a>
+<a target="_blank" href="https://github.com/MarvimXD/QuinzeConto">Click here for more about QuinzeConto!</a>

 <br>
 <br>

 # Jusprovin System
-O Jusprovin System é um sistema de gerenciamento de pessoas feito para a empresa Jusprovin (JUSPROVIN ASSESSORIA EMPRESARIAL ONLINE LTDA).
+The Jusprovin System is a people management system created for the company Jusprovin (JUSPROVIN ASSESSORIA EMPRESARIAL ONLINE LTDA).

-O objetivo do sistema é de gerir clientes, possíveis clientes e funcionários da empresa, visando a fácil utilização e aprendizado do sistema.
+The purpose of the system is to manage clients, potential clients, and employees of the company, focusing on ease of use and learning.

-Com este sistema a empresa poderá cadastrar, editar, ler e deletar funcionários e/ou clientes.
-Enviar ordens de faturamento através da geração de boletos em PHP.
-Cadastrar possíveis clientes para a prospecção da empresa.
-Segue abaixo o sistema e suas funções.
+With this system, the company can add, edit, view, and delete employees and/or clients.
+It can also send billing orders by generating PHP-based invoices.
+Below is the system and its functions.

-<strong>O layout do sistema foi especificado pela própria empresa.</strong>
+<strong>The system's layout was specified by the company itself.</strong>

 <img src="https://user-images.githubusercontent.com/58988379/174392906-b3b58db5-bbcc-4d2c-bc50-4ac24000df80.png">

-  <a target="_blank" href="https://github.com/MarvimXD/Jusprovin-System">Clique aqui e confira mais sobre o Jusprovin System!</a>
+<a target="_blank" href="https://github.com/MarvimXD/Jusprovin-System">Click here for more about the Jusprovin System!</a>

 <br>